adap/flower/framework/docs/source/how-to-use-json-output.rst

 Use JSON outputs
 ================

-The [Flower CLIs](ref-api-cli) come with a built-in JSON output mode.
+The `Flower CLIs <ref-api-cli.html>`_ come with a built-in JSON output mode.
 This mode is useful when you want to consume the output of a Flower CLI programmatically.
 For example, you might want to use the output of the ``flwr`` CLI in a script or a continuous integration pipeline.